maryglover/wpu-bio231/bio231-syllabus.md

 Assignments completed in class or in groups must be submitted on time to receive credit.

 Due dates for assignments are provided on Moodle and on the course schedule.
 Students will also receive a reminder of assignments due before the start of the week.
 No assignments submitted after the last day of class will receive credit for a grade. *If a student consistently turns in class work late, they will be required to meet with the instructor to discuss.*

+## Code sharing

+In addition to scientific writing, students will be writing R code.
+Students are expected to uphold the academic integrity policy in their code.
+Unless stated otherwise, all code written should be the student's own.
+Students are encouraged to work together and can use online resources (such as stack overflow) for issues, but should write their code independently. **Student's may not share R scripts.**

 ## Additional policies